-Also, make sure you are away from these popular 7 myths of cancer and know the facts.
+Always make sure you are away from these popular 7 myths of breast cancer and know the facts.

 Eight out of ten breast lumps felt by women aren’t cancer.
 A cyst (a sac) or a fibroadenoma (an abnormal growth that isn’t cancer) are the most common types.
 During a woman’s menstrual cycle, some lumps appear and disappear.